 It is vital to know how your visitors are landing on your webpage.
 It means narrowing down on the niches that you'd like your business to be known.
 Aiming to rank on too many keywords and spreading too thin can hurt your chances of not being recognized in your niche.

-Zima Media's Chief Growth Officer, Olia explains, "It's easy to be bewildered by clicks coming from Google and continuing to double down on every subject.
+Zima Media's Chief Growth Officer, Mike Z., explains, "It's easy to be bewildered by clicks coming from Google and continuing to double down on every subject.
 The more focused and narrow your content strategy is, the more robust your content marketing will become.
 We ended up eliminating content that was off-brand for our goals."

 Adam Hempenstall from Better Proposals quips, "Look for the searcher's intent.
-A keyword with 100 searches per month could convert better than that with 10,000 queries if the searcher's intent matches with the marketing collateral on your website.
+A keyword with 100 searches per month could convert better than that with 10,000 queries if the searcher's intent matches the marketing collateral on your website.
 What's more, the one with 100 searches will be significantly easier to rank for."

 "A keyword with 100 searches per month could convert better than that with 10,000 queries."